Xi'erqi station

+The station was the southern terminus of Changping line before Qinghe railway station opened on December 31, 2021.

 Station layout

 Both the line 13 and Changping line stations have 2 side platforms.
 The line 13 platforms are on ground level, while the Changping line platforms are elevated, which means that the Changping line platforms are above the line 13 platforms.

 Exits

 There are 5 exits, lettered A1, A2, B1, B2, and B3.
 Exits A1 and B3 are accessible.